 The top pane of the Event Investigator page contains basic event details.
 From this pane, you can also acknowledge the event, clear the event, or click the [Actions] button (-) and select Create Ticket to create a ticket for that event.
-You can hover your mouse over an acknowledged field to see when the event was acknowledged and who acknowledged it.
-Also, if an event was acknowledged by another user and you have the relevant permissions, you can click the [Reacknowledge] button to acknowledge that event.
+If an event was acknowledged by another user and you have the relevant permissions, you can click the [Reacknowledge] button to acknowledge that event.

 TIP: On the Event Investigator page, click the name of an aligned device or service to go to the Investigator page for that device or service.
-You can also click the name of the aligned organization to view its Organizational Summary page.